Nearly degenerate ground states of a checkerboard antiferromagnet and their bosonic interpretation: Introduction

-\end{CJK*} Determining the many-body ground states and classifying the phase transitions in strongly correlated systems are two central quests of condensed matter physics.
-For these purposes, physicists are interested in the low-dimensional frustrated systems which defeat long-range orders and exhibit exotic paramagnetic ground states such as the quantum valence bond solid (VBS)~\cite{ReadSachdevVBS} and the spin liquid~\cite{ANDERSON1987,Savary2016,RMP2017SL}.
-Meanwhile, the past few decades witness the fast development of quantum fluctuation driven phase transition~\cite{Kosterlitz1973,QPTsachdev,Deconfined2004} beyond the conventional Landau's symmetry-broken mechanism.
-Exploring the nature of frustrated systems and the associated quantum phase transition might give valuable insights to the understanding of the high temperature superconductivity~\cite{RMP06Doping} and the realization of quantum computing~\cite{Kitaev20032}.
-Realistically, frustration is induced by the combing effects from nontrivial lattice geometries~\cite{diep2013}, competition of couplings~\cite{J1J2_1}, and exotic interactions~\cite{Kitaev20062}.
+Determining the many-body ground states and classifying the phase transitions in strongly correlated systems are two central quests of condensed matter physics.
+For these purposes, physicists are interested in the low-dimensional frustrated systems which defeat long-range orders and exhibit exotic paramagnetic ground states, such as the quantum valence bond solid (VBS)~\cite{ReadSachdevVBS,DSWangPRL2018,SO5PRL2015,DeconfinePRL2013} and the spin liquid~\cite{ANDERSON1987,Savary2016,RMP2017SL}.
+Meanwhile, the past few decades witnessed the fast development of quantum fluctuation driven phase transition~\cite{QPTsachdev} beyond the conventional Landau's symmetry-broken mechanism, such as transitions characterized by deconfined quantum critical points~\cite{Deconfined2004} and symmetry fractionalization~\cite{SPT}.
+Exploring the complex emergence behaviors in frustrated systems, which go beyond a small number of universal set of rules, might give valuable insights into the understanding of the high temperature superconductivity~\cite{RMP06Doping} and the realization of quantum computing~\cite{Kitaev20032}.
+Realistically, frustration is induced by the combined effects from nontrivial lattice geometries~\cite{diep2013}, competition of couplings~\cite{J1J2_1}, and exotic interactions~\cite{Kitaev20062}.
 Although great theoretical progress and fast development of many techniques have been made, the nature of the ground state of many frustrated systems still remains controversial~\cite{Yan2011,Gapless2013,Liao2017Gapless,Jiang2012J1J2,J1J2Plaq2014,Wang2016J1J2}.
 It is important to consider these problems from a different angle.

-The antiferromagnetic (AF) spin-$1/2$ model on a two-dimensional (2D) checkerboard lattice, also known as the planar pyrochlore model, is a paradigmatic example with a highly frustrated interactions.
+The antiferromagnetic (AF) spin-$1/2$ Heisenberg model on a two-dimensional (2D) checkerboard lattice, also known as the planar pyrochlore model, is a paradigmatic example with highly frustrated interactions.
 It is described by the Hamiltonian: